prolesoft/marxist.space/README.md

 See [this doc](./scripts/deployment/README.md) for details on deploying, running in Docker, and running in Kubernetes.

+## Releasing

+* First, make sure your changes are good.
+You can run `npm t` in the project root to just run all the tests, or run `npm run build` in project root to run tests and build for production (important to verify if you're making changes to the build setup or dependencies).
+* In the project root, run `npm version patch`, then `git push origin master --follow-tags`.
+The project will be deployed by Circle.

 ## Contributing

 See [CONTRIBUTING](./.github/CONTRIBUTING.md) and the